 Solo Tour Guides

-To fully appreciate Jerusalem you need to book a Solo Tour Guide, your local friendly tour guide.
-He will be able to show you around like a local.
+To fully appreciate Jerusalem you need to book a Solo Tour Guide, your private friendly tour guide.
+A Solo Tour Guide will be able to show you around like a local.
 Whether you want to see the tourist sites, places off the beaten track or discover new experiences, the Solo Tour Guide is there to help you.
-He looks after your safety and welfare at all times.
+Looking after your safety and welfare at all times.

 Yoni has worked for a while in a hotel, and then spent 2 years accompanying tour groups around Israel.
 His hobbies include martial arts, breakdance, capoeira, gymnastics and other fitness stuff.
 Yoni describes Jerusalem as a deeply religious site steeped in history.
 Definitely not a party town but there is so much to see and do.
 Moreover Tel Aviv is only 30 minutes away.